So how’s the freelance thing going?

 The latter has been frustrating when I get a nibble on a bid and start negotiating with a potential client.
-This has so far been done through a couple of “content mill” sites, infamous for using not paying writers anywhere close to what they’re worth for the time involved in a project.
-I knew what going in, but some people do make what seems a pretty good income from these sites.
+This has so far been done through a couple of “content mill” sites, infamous for not paying writers anywhere close to what they’re worth for the time involved in a project.
+I knew that going in, but some people do make what seems a pretty good income from these sites.
 Although they’ve been doing it for at least a couple of years, some much longer.

 The whole idea is to use these sites to start to establish a good reputation and develop a working relationship with clients that can lead to more fruitful – read: profitable – work.
 In the meantime, it seems a writer has to basically give his or her work away.
 That’s something I have a very hard time doing.
 My dad taught me that the most valuable thing you have to offer someone is your time.
 Once it’s gone, you never get it back.
 So make sure you get something for it.
 Whether it’s money, enjoyment, even a smile, a hug or a laugh.

 So when someone wants you to create a 500- or 1,000-word blog article for four or even one cent per word, it’s hard for me to justify putting my time toward something that doesn’t give me some reward or justification.
 I know, I just wrote that the role of these sites is to help writers develop good reputations by providing content.
 Maybe I need to make that more important than the time I put in to get to that point.
 Know what I mean?